WHOIGit/PhytO-ARM/README_jamescook.md

 Monitor that GPS updates are being received using `gpsmon`.

 When running in a container, the gpsd service on the host needs to be modified to accept inbound connections from the container.
-Use `systemctl edit gpsd.socket` to create an override file:
+In terminal, use `systemctl edit gpsd.socket` to create an override file:

     # Allow clients to connect to gpsd from Docker.
     # Based on https://stackoverflow.com/q/42240757